A Danube River Cruise is a wonderful experience

 Because it’s lunchtime, I should pause here to talk a bit about the meals – which deserve an article of their own.
 From creativity to inventiveness to presentation and oh, yes, deliciousness, the food merits its own Michelin star.
 I looked forward to every meal knowing it was going to be surprising, lovely and scrumptious.
 And the service?
 Suffice it to say, not only are the waiters attentive and accommodating, most of them are stand-up comedians.

-The afternoon Amaretto, massage, or education
+The afternoon Amaretto, massage, or education only adds to a Danube River cruise

 I was finishing my soup when Vladimer walked by with a bottle of Amaretto, obviously requested by another table.
 “Where are you going with that?”
 I lustily inquired.
 Without skipping a beat, he poured some into my soup bowl and moved on.
 How can you not love that?